GloriaY007/Final-Group-Project-/README.md

 During the 1st Segment,  ***The Ladies*** project team, will be focused on outlining the structure of the overall group project.
 During this phase, Gloria will be a square, Lynn will be a triangle, Assitan will be a circle, and Diana will be an X.

-Here is a list of deliverables and their assigned reponsible team member:
+Here is a list of deliverables for *Sunday, April 25, 2021* and their assigned reponsible team member:
-- [ ] Topic for the project
+- [x] Topic for the project
-- [ ] Read Me @GloriaY007
+- [x] Read Me by @GloriaY007
-     - [ ] Communication Protocol
+     - [x] Communication Protocol
      - [ ] Repository Management
-- [ ] Identification of technology to use @borkard
+- [x] Identification of technology to use by @borkard
-- [ ] Exploratory data analysis @assaci
+- [x] Exploratory data analysis by @assaci
-- [ ] Mockup of machine learning @lynnokang
+- [ ] Mockup of machine learning by @lynnokang

 The team also collectively answered questions regarding the ***Presentation*** (see above).